michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0110.md

 - n: the quality of conforming to standards of propriety and morality
 - n: the quality of being polite and respectable
 ### Family
+- decency: decencies+
-decency: decencies+;decent: decency, decenter, decentest, decently, indecent;indecency: indecencies;indecent: indecency, indecenter, indecently
+- decent: decency, decenter, decentest, decently, indecent
+- indecency: indecencies
+- indecent: indecency, indecenter, indecently
 ### Examples
 - It played like an average, unreliable squad that settles for decency, squints when the lights are bright and fails to maximize its best attributes.
 - “It’s a disgrace. . . .
 It was a situation way beyond decency.”